Code-Institute-Submissions/milestone-project-2/README.md

 - Allows user to search for specific locations around the world, which makes finding a location to go on holiday much quicker; created for the users convenience.

-### title

-- To show the user what the web page is called, so that they can remember the page should they wish to visit the site again.

 ### social media links in footer

 - Allows users to have social media links so that they can follow JM holidays should they wish to.

-### custom flag

-- Allows users to see what the possibilities are whilst using the site.
+However as this is a project for Codeinstitute, the social media links are dummy links and go no where.

 ### future features